dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/allowoverrides24.md

     {:.bs-callout .bs-callout-info}
     -   If you upgraded from an earlier Apache version, first look for `<Directory "/var/www/html">` or `<Directory "/var/www">` in `000-default.conf`.
-    -   You must change the value of `AllowOverride` in the directive for the directory to which you expect to install the Magento software.
+    -   You must change the value of `AllowOverride` in the directive for the directory to which you expect to install the Openmage software.
 For example, to install in the web server docroot, edit the directive in `<Directory /var/www>`.